The Ring Thing

-The Ring Thing is a 2004 Swiss feature film.
-Produced without state film funding, it is a low-budget production and parodies the Lord of the Rings film trilogy.

-The Ring Thing had its world premiere on 14 December 2004 at the Pathé cinema centre near Zurich.
-Theatrical release in Switzerland was mid-December 2004 and in Germany summer 2005.
+The Ring Thing is a 2004 Swiss parody film.
+Produced without state film funding, it is a low-budget comic spoof on the Lord of the Rings film trilogy.
+It had its world premiere on 14 December 2004 at the Pathé cinema centre near Zurich.
+The theatrical release in Switzerland was in mid-December 2004, and summer of 2005 in Germany.

-Plot
+Plot summary

 The Swiss banker Fredi has fallen in love with the irascible Heidi.
 For his marriage proposal, Fredi has bought an engagement ring.
 While he is practising his proposal on an aeroplane toilet, the floor of the plane suddenly breaks through and Fredi falls to earth together with the toilet and the ring and wakes up in a strange mountain world.
-There he is mistaken for the hobbit Friedo and learns from old Almgandhi that Lord Sauraus has stolen his ring, with the help of which he wants to fondue the world.
+There he is mistaken for the hobbit Friedo and learns from old Almgandhi that the evil Lord Sauraus has stolen his ring, which apparently has great magical powers he wants to use to fondue the world.
 Fredi and Almgandhi then set out together with the telehobbie Pupsi, the nymphomaniac elf Grümpfli, the former ring owner Schleimli and the warrior Rackaroll to defeat Sauraus.
-Eventually it comes out that Pupsi is really a villain and betrayed the heroes to Sauraus because he told him he was his father.
-In the end Fredi gets the ring and everything has a happy ending: Grümpfli and Schleimli get married, Fredi leaves Heidi to his arch-rival Sauraus and lives on happily (assuming there is no sequel to the film) as Friedo in the strange Swiss mountain world.
+It is eventually revealed that Pupsi is actually a villain who betrayed the heroes to Sauraus, after the latter tricked Pupsi telling him he was his father.
+In the end Fredi gets the ring and everything has a happy ending: Grümpfli and Schleimli get married, Fredi leaves Heidi to his arch-rival Sauraus and lives on happily as Friedo in this strange Swiss mountain world that he has stumbled upon.

 Production

 The exterior shots for the film were shot by the executive producer Condor Films for almost four weeks, mainly in the anterior Rhine valley.
 Other locations were the Caumasee near Flims and the Seleger Moor near Rifferswil/ZH.
 For the castle scenes, filming took place in the Munot castle in Schaffhausen.
 Originally, the producers planned to have the actor of Winnetou Pierre Brice appear in the film in a guest role as an Indian chief.
 After reading the script, Brice cancelled his participation.
 He feared having to expose the film character Winnetou, which he had made into a legend, to the ridicule of the young viewers.
 The role of the Indian chief was then deleted from the script without replacement.
 Instead, a scene with the Emperor of China was added to the film.

 The film's title song "Lueg mi Aaa" (Swiss dialect for "Look at me") was composed by the siblings Diego Baldenweg with Nora Baldenweg and Lionel Baldenweg).
-The music video for the song was recorded by the band "The Alfornos feat Heidi P" at Studio Bellerive with the original actors.
+The music video for the song was recorded by the band "The Alfornos feat Heidi P" at the Bellerive Studios with the original actors.